 Starting school can sometimes be as stressful for parents as it is for children and brings with it a whole new set of challenges – coping with school toilets, new friends, new routines and separation anxiety to name a few.
 If your child is already some way through primary school there may be other stresses with friendship problems, excessive gaming or perhaps anxiety about moving up to secondary school.
-Luckily there is a lot of support available for families : there are some great websites, books, videos, helplines and on-line chat options so have a look at what's on offer below.
+Luckily there is a lot of support available for families including websites, books, videos, helplines and on-line chat options, so have a look at what's on offer below.

-This fantastic website has articles and videos on lots of topics such as making new friends, positive discipline, ‘pester power’, homework, coping with stealing or lying, ‘school gate culture’, and many more: https://www.familylives.org.uk/advice/primary/
+- Family Lives This fantastic website has articles and videos on lots of topics such as making new friends, positive discipline, ‘pester power’, homework, coping with stealing or lying, ‘school gate culture’, and many more:

 When looking at videos on the ParentChannel TV section, click on the first video in the section and then click on"PLAYLIST" in the top left hand corner to see the full list of other videos.

 - Partnership for Children A charity that provide materials to build emotional resilience in children mainly for use in schools but also by parents.
-Downloadable activities for chilren aged 5-9 yrs on feelings, communcation, friendship (including dealing with rejection and loneliness) , dealing with anger and change and loss.
+Downloadable activities for children aged 5-9 yrs on feelings, communcation, friendship (including dealing with rejection and loneliness) , dealing with anger and change and loss.
 For example there is a printable barometer for feelings of anger, and activities that you can do with your child such as thinking about what makes a good friend.

 - The Incredible Years by C Webster-Stratton for parents of children aged 2-8 years.Although this is quite a long book, it's an easy read and very practical with lots of examples.
 You can dip into the sections relevant for you.
 Recommended.